Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 ### Lid
 - No AUX / AUX 5mm Hole has a solid back portion.
 Use this Lid for the **AUX 5mmm Hole** case also.
 - AUX has a notch cutout giving the JST XH 2.54mm 4P-Pin or 5-Pin connector a bit of additional height.
+The non-noted version is for the Multi-IMU version of the PCB and the noted version is for Lupinixx's BMI160 Version.

 | Battery | Variant | Link |
 | -------------------- | --------------- | -------------------------------------------------------------------------------- |